viktorvishyn369/PhotoLynk/README.md

 See [PRIVACY_POLICY.md](PRIVACY_POLICY.md)

-- PhotoSync does not sell your personal data.
+- PhotoLynk does not sell your personal data.
 - Local mode stores your library on your own machine.
 - StealthCloud (if enabled) stores encrypted backup data.